-- Pupils may carry their own medication/equipment, or they should know exactly where to access it. - Pupils can carry controlled drugs if they are competent, otherwise this school will keep controlled drugs stored securely but accessibly, with only named staff having access.
+- Pupils may carry their own medication/equipment, or they should know exactly where to access it. - The school will keep controlled drugs stored securely but accessibly, with only named staff having access.
 Staff at his school can administer a controlled drug to a pupil once they have had specialist training. - This school will make sure that all medication is stored safely, and that pupils with medical conditions know where they are at all times and have access to them immediately. - This school will store all medication that is in date and labeled in its original container where possible, in accordance with its instructions.
 The exception to this is insulin, which though must still be in date, will generally be supplied in an insulin injector pen or a pump. - Parents are asked to collect all medications/equipment at the end of the school term, and to provide new and in-date medication at the start of each term.